-1. Set side deflectors (A) to desired width by loosening handle (B) and moving deflector (A).
+Set side deflectors (A) to desired width by loosening handle (B) and moving deflector (A).
 Tighten handle.
+Repeat at opposite side.
 Set both deflectors to approximately the same position.

 To ensure windrow placement is centered with respect to windrower wheels, adjust both side deflectors to the same position.
 To achieve this setting, adjuster handles must be in the same location on both sides.